Are physician surveys worth it for oncologists?

 For example, a study conducted at the University of Massachusetts-Boston3 revealed different practices and attitudes of oncologists towards medical marijuana.
 The survey showed that only 30% of oncologists were adequately informed to make recommendations on medical marijuana.
 Also, 80% discussed medical marijuana with patients, and 46% recommended it clinically as a helpful adjunct to standard pain management.

-Similarly, oncologists may have different views and approaches to discussing cancer care financing with patients.
+Similarly, oncologists may have different views and approaches to discussing cancer treatment financing with patients.
 A 2016 pilot survey4 published in the American Society of Clinical Oncology journal revealed various oncologists’ views on discussing chemotherapy costs with patients.
 The researchers surveyed 530 respondents.
-The survey revealed the following:
+The medical survey revealed the following:

 • Regarding the oncologist’s knowledge of patients’ financial well-being: 15% knew about patients’ financial well- all of the time, 39% most of the time, 33% some of the time, and 13% none.